 Varkala Beach & Cliff

-Varkala beach is famous for its rock cliffs, pristine sands, blue waters and mineral springs.
-The cliff accommodating stretches of shops, restaurants, resorts and beach houses provide everything a tourist is looking for.
+Varkala beach is famous for its rocky cliffs, pristine sands, blue waters, and mineral springs.
+One of the ideal things to do in Varkala is definitely enjoying the serenity of the beaches here.
+The cliff accommodating stretches of shops, restaurants, resorts, and beach houses provide everything a tourist is looking for.
 The view of sunrise and sunset from the Varkala beach is an exotic treat to watch.
-The beach is popularly known as Papanasam beach since it was used by Hindus to scatter cremated ashes of their relatives has now emerged as one of the most popular tourist destinations in Kerala .
+The beach is popularly known as Papanasam beach since it was used by Hindus to scatter cremated ashes of their relatives has now emerged as one of the most popular tourist destinations in Kerala.

 ALSO SEE Should I visit Kovalam or Varkala?

 Varkala is a quiet and isolated sandy expanse where you can have a relaxing beach holiday without the crowds and bustle of some of the busier beaches in Kerala like Kovalam.
-The mineral springs near Varkala Beach are considered to have medicinal properties, and many people come here to drink, and bath in the spring.
+The mineral springs near Varkala Beach are considered to have medicinal properties, and many people come here to drink, and bathe in the spring.
 The landscape in Varkala is unique, with a high rocky cliff ending abruptly and a stretch of clear sand extending down to the sea.
-The contrast between the cliffs, sand and sea makes Varkala Beach a striking and memorable sight.
+The contrast between the cliffs, sand, and sea makes Varkala Beach striking and it is one of the best places to visit in Varkala.
+Water sports are the best things to do in Varkala near the beach.

 Janardhana Swami Temple

-Janardhana Swami temple is a 2000 year old temple dedicated to Lord Vishnu.
+Janardhana Swami Temple is a 2000-year-old temple dedicated to Lord Vishnu.
 It is so popular as it is the only shrine dedicated to Vishnu in the name of Janardhana in this part of the country, with the temples usually being dedicated to Krishna.
+It is one of the best places to visit in Varkala.
 The temple aptly follows and echoes the aesthetics of traditional South-Indian architecture.

 Though non-Hindus are not allowed to enter the temple’s inner sanctum, there is no restriction in walking around outside and get a view of the huge banyan tree.
 Of the many festivals and rituals performed here, ‘Vavubali’ performed on the new moon day of Karkkidakam month in the Malayalam calendar is quite popular.
 The part of the Papanasam (meaning ‘Redemption of Sins’) beach facing the temple is used by the devotees to take a dip, as the sacred water washes way their sins according to their beliefs.